 Fostering Coastal & Environmental Stewardship

-The Marine and Maritime Festival - A Unique Experience on the Waterfront
+A Unique Experience on the Waterfront

-Thank you to all the event sponsors from 2018 and 2019!
+Thank you to all the event sponsors!

 Environmental Stewardship Through Shoreline Clean-ups

-Thank you for sponsoring a shoreline clean-up:
+Thank you to our supporters for sponsoring a shoreline clean-up!

-Channel Fish Co. - Shore Plaza East - Aetna - Boston University Upward Bound - Donald McKay Elementary School - Excel Academy Charter School - The Eddy - Atlantic Works Gallery - Starbucks - Friends of the Boston Harborwalk - Boston East Residents - Love Your Block Volunteers - Friends of the East Boston Greenway - The East Boston High School Seniors 2019 - Lendlease
+Channel Fish Co.
+Shore Plaza East - Aetna - Boston University Upward Bound - Donald McKay Elementary School - Excel Academy Charter School - The Eddy - Atlantic Works Gallery - Starbucks - Friends of the Boston Harborwalk - Boston East Residents - Love Your Block Volunteers - Friends of the East Boston Greenway - The East Boston High School Seniors 2019 - Lendlease

-Partners in Environmental Stewardship
+Partners in Coastal Stewardship